 For example, I want to take a printout of a fixed size of 11″ X 15″ rather than making an aspect ratio of 11″ X 15″ of my image.

-At this stage, the width needs to be more extensive compared to the height.
-So, I will click into the Width box and out 15 and write “in” (for inches) insides the box.
-Then clicking on TAB, jump to the height box, and apply the same method.
+At this stage, the width must be more extensive than the height.
+So, I will click into the Width box and out 15 and write “in” (for inches) inside the box.
+Then click on TAB, jump to the height box, and apply the same method.

 Changing the Resolution Value in Photoshop Crop Tool

-Did you notice that we have a 3rd box where we will need to put the resolution value?
+Did you notice that we have a 3rd box where we must put the resolution value?
 300 pixel/inch is the industry standard resolution, and I will put the same resolution value into the box.
 Remember to select px/in as a measurement of the resolution.